A New Method for the Analysis of Signals: The Square Wave Transform (SWT): Brief review of the application of the SWM to the analysis of functions of one variable

+If the same approach is used for any $\Delta t$ expressed in seconds and any natural number $n$ of sub-intervals into which the interval $\Delta t$ is divided, for the frequencies $f_1$, $f_2$, $f_3$, \ldots, $f_{n}$ corresponding respectively to the different trains of square waves $S_1, S_2, S_3, \dots, S_9$, and $S_{n}$, the following equation is obtained:

+How to compute the values of the coefficients $C_1$, $C_2$, $C_3$, \ldots, $C_9$, and $C_{10}$ shown in figure~\ref{f2} will be specified below.

+First, the sum of all the coefficients in the first column of figure~\ref{f2} is made equal to the value of the function which one wants to approximate -- that is, (1) -- at the midpoint of the first of the ten sub-intervals into which the interval $\Delta t$ was divided.
+This value will be called $V_1$.
+Hence the following equation is obtained: $C_1 + C_2 + C_3 + C_4 + C_5 + C_6 + C_7 + C_8 + C_9 + C_{10} = V_1$.

+Second, the sum of all the coefficients in the second column of figure~\ref{f2} is made equal to the value of the function which one wants to approximate -- that is (1) -- at the midpoint of the second of the ten sub-intervals into which the interval $\Delta t$ was divided.
+This value will be called $V_2$, and the following equation is obtained: $C_1 + C_2 + C_3 + C_4 + C_5 + C_6 + C_7 + C_8 + C_9 - C_{10} = V_2$.

+Third, the sum of all the coefficients in the third column of figure~\ref{f2} is made equal to the value of the function which one wants to approximate -- that is (1) -- at the midpoint of the third of the ten sub-intervals into which the interval $\Delta t$ was divided.
+This value will be called $V_3$, and the following equation is obtained: $C_1 + C_2 + C_3 + C_4 + C_5 + C_6 + C_7 + C_8 - C_9 + C_{10} = V_3$.

+The same is done for each of the remaining columns of coefficients in figure~\ref{f2}.
+Thus it is possible to obtain another seven equations which, together with the first three, constitute the following system of linear algebraic equations.

-In the preceding system of linear algebraic equations (2), $V_1$, $V_2$, $V_3$, \ldots, $V_9$, and $V_{10}$ are the values for $f(t)$ as specified in (1) at the mid-points of the first, second, third, \ldots, ninth, and tenth sub-intervals, respectively, of the interval $\Delta t$ in which $f(t)$ is analyzed.
+In the preceding system of linear algebraic equations (2), $V_1$, $V_2$, $V_3$, \ldots, $V_9$, and $V_{10}$ are the values for $f(t)$ as specified in (1) at the midpoints of the first, second, third, \ldots, ninth, and tenth sub-intervals, respectively, of the interval $\Delta t$ in which $f(t)$ is analyzed.
 It follows that the values $V_i$, for $i = 1,2, 3,\ldots, 9$ and $10$, can be computed given that $f(t)$ has been specified in (1).
 These values are:

 The ten unknowns of the system of equations specified in (2) are $C_1$, $C_2$, $C_3$, \ldots, $C_9$, and $C_{10}$. $|C_i|$ refers to the amplitude of the train of square waves $S_i$, for $i = 1, 2, 3,\ldots,10$.
 The (constant) value of each positive square semi-wave of the train of square waves $S_i$ is $|C_i|$, and the (constant) value of each negative square semi-wave of that $S_i$ is $-|C_i|$.
-For the case discussed here, in which $\Delta t$ was divided into 10 equal sub-intervals, the frequencies corresponding to the different trains of waves are the following:

-In general, if the interval $\Delta t$ -- whose value, of course, may be different from 1 s -- is divided into $n$ equal sub-intervals, the frequencies corresponding to the different $n$ trains of square waves are as follows: